 Right here in Toronto here are a few things worth the mention.
 On May 2 there will be a fundraiser at Koerner Hall for the Geneva Centre for Autism featuring Chaka Khan and Matt Savage and his band.
 For info call 416-408-0208.

 On the 8th, St. George's Memorial Church in Oshawa will present Jazz at George's with vocalist Lynn McDonald, Dave Restivo, piano; Pat Reid, bass and Ted Warren, drums.
 Call 905-263-2791.
 On the 25th and 26th of the month at the Enwave Theatre, Harbourfront Centre, the Art of Time Ensemble will present "The Songbook 4," featuring vocalist Mary Maragret O'Hara, saxophonist Phil Dwyer, guitarist Rob Piltch and cellist Rachel Mercer.
 For reservations call 416-703-5479.

 The Annual Ken Page Memorial Trust Gala fundraiser will be held at The Old Mill on May 20.
 Warren Vaché and brother Allan Vache, trombonists George Masso and Laurie Bower, John Sherwood, Neil Swainson, Don Thompson, Reg Schwager, Terry Clarke and Lucian Gray are confirmed at time of writing.
 They will also be joined by a saxophone player called Galloway.
 It promises to be a pretty special evening.
 For reservations please call Anne Page at 416-515-0200 or e-mail firstname.lastname@example.org

 I hope your May days will be distress-free.
 Happy listening.

-Jim Galloway is a saxophonist, band leader and longtime Artistic Director of the Toronto Downtown Jazz Festival.
+Jim Galloway is a saxophonist, band leader and the former artistic director of Toronto Downtown Jazz.
 He can be contacted at: email@example.com.